There are two main tax credits - Child Tax Credit and Working Tax Credit

 Child Tax Credit

 The Child Tax credit is available to anybody with children under 20 (if still in certain full time education) and residing with them, but is income related.
-The income limit before it is totally withdrawn depends upon the number of children you have eg 1 child income limit is £25993 and 2 children £32700.
+The income limit before it is totally withdrawn depends upon the number of children you have eg 1 child income limit is £26188 and 2 children £32968.
 This allowance is enhanced for low to average earners if they have more than one child and further enhancements occur if any children are registered disabled.
 Low earners may qualify for Working Tax Credit in addition to Child Tax Credit (see below).
 Child Tax Credit is now restricted to a maximum of two children unless it has been received for more children previously.

 Working Tax Credit